Pakistan bans large gatherings in capital ahead of Imran Khan's party rally - ExBulletin

 Pakistan bans large gatherings in capital ahead of Imran Khan's party rally

-ISLAMABAD (AP) Pakistani authorities have banned gatherings of five or more people in the capital ahead of a planned march by supporters of former Prime Minister Imran Khan.
+ISLAMABAD — Pakistani authorities on Tuesday banned gatherings of five or more people in the capital ahead of a planned march by supporters of former Prime Minister Imran Khan, who has been held in prison for more than a year after being convicted in several cases.

-The two-month ban announced Tuesday comes ahead of a planned Sunday rally by Khan's party to pressure the government to release the jailed former leader.
+The two-month ban comes ahead of a rally planned for Sunday in Islamabad by Khan's party to pressure the government to release the jailed former leader.

 Officials said the ban was aimed at ensuring peace by stopping any illegal assembly in the current security environment.
 The government advisory does not mention any specific security threats, but militant violence has increased in Pakistan.

-Last month, authorities virtually sealed off the city to thwart a similar large political rally organized by Khan's Pakistan Tehreek-e-Insaf party, forcing the opposition to hold the rally on the outskirts of the city.
+Last month, authorities suspended cellphone service and virtually sealed off the city to thwart a similar large political rally organized by Khan's Pakistan Tehreek-e-Insaf party, forcing the opposition to hold the rally on the outskirts of the city.

+Khan's supporters are relying heavily on social media to demand his release.

+Millions of people have been unable to access social media platform Internet.

 Khan has been in prison for more than a year in connection with more than 150 criminal cases, but he remains popular and his party and supporters say the charges against him are politically motivated.